 Gary worked in Billings for grocery distributor Ryan’s.
 After a few years, Gary returned to Lodge Grass to help at the family store.
 He met and married a local teacher, Janet Jacobson.
 They had two daughters, Jill and Kaja.
 Gary took over the grocery store in 1979.
 Gary expanded the family business to Hardin in 1982.
 Gary and Janet became very active in the Hardin community.
 Gary was a member of the Hardin Chamber of Commerce, the Big Horn County Historical Society and Museum, the Hardin Food Bank, the Western Heritage Society, and Coral of the Westerners.
 Gary spent countless hours volunteering for these organizations.
 He was also a supporter of local art, culture, history, and athletics.
 He retired from the grocery store in 2004.
 In 2010 Gary and Janet moved to Billings to be closer to Gary’s mother and daughter.

 Gary and Janet hosted four foreign exchange students: Nazgul from Kyrgyzstan, Micha from Germany, Alisher from Kazakhstan, and Madeleine from Germany.
 Gary described these experiences as one of the most rewarding things in his life.
 These international connections also became a welcome excuse for travel.
-Gary traveled to almost all the states and many countries on five continents, with Germany being his favorite and visited many times.
+Gary traveled to almost all the states and many countries on five continents, with Germany being his favorite and most visited.

 Gary was preceded in death by his wife Janet and parents.
-He is survived by his daughters Jill (Brian Mathis) of Billings and Kaja (Charles Cavanaugh) of Phoenix, AZ; sister Nancy Caporale of Denver, CO; brother Sam of Lodge Grass; 101 year old aunt Dorothy Lee West of Pasadena, CA; brothers-in-law James (Barbara) Jacobson of Alexander, ND, and John Jacobson of Swan Lake, MT; nephews Steve Caporale, Sonny Caporale (Kersten Bergstom), Gary Stevenson; and niece Brooke Medicine Bull (Heath), and many extended family members.
+He is survived by his daughters Jill (Brian Mathis) of Billings and Kaja (Charles Cavanaugh) of Phoenix, AZ; sister Nancy Caporale of Denver, CO; brother Sam of Lodge Grass; 101 year-old aunt Dorothy Lee West of Pasadena, CA; brothers-in-law James (Barbara) Jacobson of Alexander, ND, and John Jacobson of Swan Lake, MT; nephews Steve Caporale, Sonny Caporale (Kersten Bergstom), Gary Stevenson, Jon (Shelly) Jacobson, Todd (Terrille) Jacobson; and nieces Brooke (Heath) Medicine Bull, Tami (Kevin) Nelson, Amber (Jeff) Hanig; and many extended family members.